-If it is determined that an on-campus housing assignment is affecting academic success, the university will assist in adjusting that situation, to the extent possible.
-The university also reserves the right to adjust or cancel the housing contract of any student who is found to have violated university policy.
-If an off-campus living situation is no longer conducive to academic success as a result of your experience, the university will assist in finding on-campus accommodations, if available.
+If it is determined that an on-campus housing assignment is affecting academic success, the University will assist in adjusting that situation, to the extent possible.
+The University also reserves the right to adjust or cancel the housing contract of any student who is found to have violated university policy.
+If an off-campus living situation is no longer conducive to academic success as a result of the experience, the University will assist in finding on-campus accommodations, if available.